 Kilowatt/Hour – This is Tesla’s most common payment method.
 This system is tied to the cost of electricity, which fluctuates based on electricity markets’ supply and demand.
 According to Electrek, “Tesla is moving away from its per state/region pricing structure to implement a per station pricing structure in order to get more comprehensive prices based on local electricity rates and demand charges.”

-• Using that 28¢ per kWh figure, filling up a 100kWh car would cost you $28.
+• Using that 28¢ per kWh figure, filling up a 100kWh car at a public charging station would cost you $28.
 Comparatively, the current national average for regular unleaded gas is at $2.66 per gallon.
 For a 12-gallon vehicle that would cost $31.92.
 It is also important to consider that the Tesla likely has an extended driving range compared to most 12-gallon cars when evaluating pricing.

-Billing/minute – At stations where billing at kW/hour is impossible, Tesla applies a billing per minute model that uses two tiers in order to account for changes in charging speed.
+Billing/minute – At a Tesla charging station where billing at kW/hour is impossible, Tesla applies a billing per minute model that uses two tiers in order to account for changes in charging speed.

 • Tier 1 – This tier is for Tesla vehicles charging at or below 60kW or any vehicle; or for any vehicle that is sharing a Supercharger power with another vehicle.
 Typically, tier 1 costs half the price of Tier 2.
-Although the cost can vary by location and change throughout the day, currently, it would cost 13¢ for every minute spent charging.
+Although the cost can vary by location and change throughout the day, currently, it would cost 13¢ for every minute during this charging session.

 • Tier 2 – Is for Tesla vehicles that have more than 60% of their total kW charge, the price is doubled in order to encourage users to reach that threshold and then finish charging later at home or work.Currently, that would cost 26¢ per minute spent charging.